nadrino/kotor-walkthrough/kotor2/walkthrough/03_Telos/06_Telos.md

 - Speek to the Ithorian (201ithd.dlg)
   - Chodo Habat sent me to help deliver the replacement restoration droid.
+- (nothing to loot before)
 - Meet
 - Kill (201ithd2.dlg)
-  - [Awareness] It looks as though the blaster has been heavily modified.
+  - **[Awareness] It looks as though the blaster has been heavily modified.**
   - Yes, I'll get the droid back to the Ithorians right away.
-[End Dialog]
 - Loot
   - Pack de force (e_imp1_04)
   - Armure de néophyte Jal Shey? (a_robe_07)